johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 - `db.update()` to update database records
 - `db.myFunction()` to execute scripts or database procedures/functions

 The primary function of the `@nestjsplus/massive` package is to make a connection to the database, and return the `db` object.
-In our feature modules, we then access the database via methods hung off the `db` object, as shown above.
+In our feature modules, we then access the database using methods hung off the `db` object, as shown above.
 Right off the bat, it should be clear that in order to establish a database connection, we need to pass in some connection parameters.
 In our case, with PostgreSQL, those parameters would be something like:

 ```json
 {